-Compact and Lightweight: Depsite the fact that many shooters in this category take long shots, that doesn't mean they aren't having to get away from the truck and put a lot of miles on foot to hopefully get a shot.
-Therefore, a compact lightweight rangefinder makes the most sense.
+Compact and Lightweight: Despite the fact that many shooters in this category take long shots, that doesn't mean they aren't having to get away from the truck and put a lot of miles on foot to get a shot.
+Therefore, selecting a compact lightweight rangefinder makes sense.
 If your shots will be likely be long and your walks short you would probably be better suited with what we call rifle shooting rangefinders, which are larger, heavier, and generally have a tripod mount.
 However, those hunting mountain sheep, mountain goat, mule deer, antelope, elk, etc. who are watching weight and logging miles will probably want to stick with these smaller more compact models.

 High Power Magnification: When hunting with a rifle the ability to see and range big game sized animals at long distance is crucial.
 So here a 7x magnification rangefinder is about ideal; while an 8x might even be better, 7x magnification is pretty much the limit as to what a vertically held rangefinder can be held steady enough to get long range readings offhand.
-This especially true when your heart in pounding from hiking, or the adrenaline rush of spotting a trophy animal.
+This especially true when your heart in pounding from hiking, or a case of buck fever sets in.

-Ranging capability: Those hunters that fall into this category who might be taking shots out past 500 yards are going to want as much ranging power as they can get in this style of rangefinder for a couple of reasons.
-The ranging distance listed by the manufacture is always a best case scenario reading under good conditions on a highly reflective object; and you can expect a rangefinder to range a large animal at about half that listed range.
-This puts 1000 yard models down to 500 yards, and while weather conditions, target size, shape, and color will all factor into how far the rangefinder will read; using half the max range gives you a pretty decent number to work with and if you have favorable conditions and can get more ranging distance from your rangefinder consider it an bonus.
+Ranging capability: Those hunters taking shots out to 500 yards and beyond are going to want as much ranging power as they can get in this style of rangefinder for a couple of reasons.
+The ranging distance listed by the manufacture is always a best case scenario reading under good conditions on a highly reflective object; and you can expect a rangefinder to generally range a large animal at about half that listed range.
+This puts 1500 yard models down to about 750 yards, and while weather conditions, target size, shape, and color will all factor into how far the rangefinder will read; but using half the max range gives you a pretty decent number to work with.

 Calculations: Once ranges start exceeding 500 yards, it starts becoming necessary to take into account the numerous factors that can affect a shot.
-Some rangefinders are equipped to calculate these equations on the go, while others have selectable predetermined ballistic curves that calculat the range and tell you were to hold, while still other rangefinders might simply give you the line of sight distance a let you determine the rest of the calculations with a seperate devices like a smart phone.
+Some rangefinders are equipped to calculate these equations on the go, while others have selectable predetermined ballistic curves that calculate the range and tell you were to hold, while still other rangefinders might simply give you the line of sight distance a let you determine the rest of the calculations with a separate devices like a smartphone.
 So consider that factors like wind, elevation, temperature, angle of the shot, among other factors will all need to be taken into account and how many of these factors you want the rangefinder to handle.

 Rifle Hunting Rangefinder Comparison Chart